StatsRhian/personal-projects/README.md

 ## Climbing 🧗

-- [ ] Complete all the V2s in the November bouldering cave
+- [ ] Complete all 7 V2s in the November bouldering cave
 - [ ] Complete 10 climbing sessions [1]
 - [ ] Take a lead climbing course